Measuring in Centimeters

 Then, we find the other end of the object, and find the number that lines up with the far end.
 For the button, the number two lines up with the end of the object, so the button is two centimeters long.

-To measure objects using a ruler or measuring tape:
+To measure objects using a ruler or measuring tape, you need to do the following:

 Transcript Measuring in Centimeters